Foyin/Neural-Networks/README.md

 2. Sum all the weights for the inputs
 3. Compute output of perceptron based on the sum passed through the activation function

+Bias:- An input to a perceptron(or node) used to resolve situations where the output result is the same no matter the input (usually set to 1)

 Activation funtion:-
 A function that returns a -1 or +1 based on the inputs and weights of the perceptron